Nos Pais Television

 Nos Pais (English: Our Country) is a television station that broadcasts on NTSC channel 4 in Curaçao.
 Its programming is in several languages: Papiamento, Dutch and English.
 Mavis Albertina founded the network in 2012 with the objective of creating a much more involved society in the Dutch Caribbean.
 Nos Pais Television has a modern studio complex in the Saliña area and has invested in high-definition television technology.

+In May 2026, it obtained total rights to the 2026 FIFA World Cup, the first with Curaçao taking part.